Bhargav-0718/Debating_Agents/README.md

 ## 📊 User Interface

 ### 1. Debate Arena
-- Configure debates
+- Configure debates with agent and topic selection
-- Watch arguments unfold in real-time
+- Watch arguments unfold in real-time with chat bubbles
+- Listen to each agent's unique voice with play buttons
+- See AI-generated avatar portraits for visual identity
-- See ratings and feedback
+- View ratings and detailed feedback
-- Winner declaration
+- Winner declaration in final verdict

 ### 2. Agent Profiles
 - View debater performance statistics
 - Check rating history and trends
 - See strengths and weaknesses
 - Review judge statistics and patterns
+- Agent-specific analytics

 ### 3. Debate History
 - Browse all past debates